How To: Claim Compensation for an Asbestos Related Illness

 - Simpson Millar can give you access to a specialist asbestos solicitor – with jargon free legal advice and support every step of the way

-Here at Simpson Millar we believe that legal advice should be readily available and accessible to everyone.
-Approaching a solicitor for legal advice can be daunting if you're not sure you have a claim, or if you are worried too much time has passed to make it valid.
+Here at Simpson Millar, we believe that legal advice should be readily available and accessible to everyone.
+Approaching a solicitor for legal advice can be daunting if you're not sure you have a claim, or if you're worried too much time has passed to make it valid.

-Simpson Millar LLP is not like other law firms.
+Simpson Millar is not like other law firms.

 By simply speaking with one of our solicitors at Simpson Millar, you will have a clear view of what we do differently.
-There is clear expertise, energy, and dedication to your asbestos claim and we do this by ensuring low and manageable caseloads.
+There is clear expertise, energy, and dedication to your asbestos claim and we know that our clients are not just another number.